 Vehicles purchased that won't pass inspection

-If you believe the vehicle you purchased from a dealer has not passed an emissions and tampering inspection prior to delivery, please contact us at the number below to request a complaint form.
+If you believe the vehicle you purchased from a dealer has not passed an emissions and tampering inspection prior to delivery, please contact us to request a complaint form.
 When you receive the complaint form, complete it accurately and in sufficient detail to be fully understandable.
-If we cannot clearly understand your complaint, it will be more difficult for us to help you, so take a minute to organize your information so that details are clearly stated.
+If we cannot clearly understand your complaint, it will be more difficult for us to help you, so please organize your information so that details are clearly stated.
 A copy of the sales contract/agreement must be provided.
 Additionally, copies of all documentation supporting your complaint; i.e., title reassignments, title, vehicle inspection report, repair estimates, or receipts, should be provided.

 Mail or deliver your complaint to: